Brad will soon complete a Masters of Animal Science

 Brad is also able to carry out brucellosis accreditation for sheep producers.

-Brad will soon complete a Masters of Animal Science, with the focus on production consultancy and agribusiness.
+Brad has completed a Masters of Animal Science, with the focus on production consultancy and agribusiness.
 This extra study and knowledge helps Brad to give advice on maximising the profitability of an animal production enterprise.
 By combining veterinary science with agribusiness, Brad is able to tailor his advice to suit the specific needs of the farming business, and to help producers attain their production goals.